 Protoplasts are isolated cells devoid of the cell wall.
 It is bounded by plasmalemma.
 On the contrary, protoplasm is a complex, translucent substance that contains living matter of plants and animals.

 Protoplasm comprises the living part of the cell.
-It includes cytoplasm, nucleus and other organelles. protoplasm is enclosed within the cell membrane but itself is not a part of protoplasm.
-Protoplasm is the only thing that makes us living.
+It includes cytoplasm, nucleus and other organelles.
+Protoplasm is enclosed within the cell membrane, but itself is not a part of protoplasm.